 An arteriovenous malformation (AVM) is an abnormal connection between arteries and veins.
+The connection becomes tangled.
 Blood flows too quickly from the arteries and pushes on the walls of the veins.
 The walls weaken and become narrow.
 The artery walls also become weak.
 They begin to bulge from blood that is not able to go into the narrow veins.
 An AVM that has not burst usually causes no symptoms, or may cause headaches or seizures.
 A burst AVM may cause blood to leak into surrounding tissue, and may lead to a stroke.
 The leaked blood can also cause your brain to swell.

 - You have any of the following signs of a stroke:

 - Numbness or drooping on one side of your face

 - Dizziness, a severe headache, or vision loss